-Pre-Release and Reentry Services Division and Organizational Relationships: The Pre-Release and Reentry Services Division offers structured community treatment programs for residents.
+Pre-Release and Reentry Services and Organizational Relationships: Pre-Release and Reentry Services offers structured community treatment programs for residents.
 The programs are operated by the Montgomery County Department of Correction and Rehabilitation, and are supported by the taxpayers of Montgomery County, Federal and State reimbursement contracts, and the residents of the program through their room and board payments and home confinement fees.
-The Division is operated in accordance with the Work Release/Pre-Release laws of the County and State.
-The Pre-Release and Reentry Services Division includes the residential Pre-Release Center, which consists of four units housing up to 173 residents (one 50 bed male unit, two 46 bed male units, and one 31 bed women's unit) and the non-residential Home Confinement program, up to 45 residents.
-The overall responsibility for the programs lies with the Chief of the Pre-Release and Reentry Services Division.
+The programs are operated in accordance with the Work Release/Pre-Release laws of the County and State.
+Pre-Release and Reentry Services includes the residential Pre-Release Center, which consists of four units housing up to 144 residents (one 51 bed male unit, one 46 bed male unit, one 33 bed male unit, and one 14 bed women's unit) and the non-residential Home Confinement program.
+The overall responsibility for the programs lies with the Division Chief of Community Corrections.

-The Facility: The Pre-Release Center (PRC) is a two story brick building that was designed to house the County's well-established work release program.
+The Facility: The Pre-Release Center (PRC) is a two-story brick building that was designed to house the County's well-established work release program.
 It is divided into three male housing units, a women's housing unit, a kitchen and dining area, home confinement offices, support services offices, and administrative office areas.
 The housing units have primarily 2 or 3-person rooms and a few single rooms with storage for each individual.
 A bathroom is located between every two rooms.
-Lounge/visiting areas, patio, and a laundry room are part of each unit.
-Staff offices are located in each unit.
+Lounge/visiting areas, patio, and a laundry room is provided for each unit.
+Staff offices are on each unit.
 Resident Supervisors provide around-the-clock supervision of the units.
 The central areas consist of group rooms and classrooms, a Career Resource Center, and space for medical services.
 The facility is equipped with a handicap-accessible room, wheelchair ramps, and designated handicap parking spaces.
-The landscaped grounds include picnic tables for visiting, a basketball court, and off-street parking for resident and staff vehicles.
+The landscaped grounds include picnic tables for visiting, a basketball court, and off-street parking for staff vehicles.
 The Pre-Release Center is centrally located in the County and is close to major thoroughfares, providing easy access to public transportation.
 A metro station is located one block from the Center.

 The History of the Pre Release Center: In 1968 the State legislature passed a law authorizing Montgomery County to establish a work release program through the County's detention center.
 In 1969 a work release dorm handling up to 15 carefully selected inmates was opened within the detention center.
 The first stand-alone Pre-Release Center in Montgomery County was opened in 1972.
 In this temporary facility, which serviced 40 residents, the program was carefully developed into an effective process of preparing inmates for release.
 The current coeducational facility built in 1978 was originally designed for 84 residents and had a maximum operational capacity of 104 residents.
 Since that time the program has continued to evolve to meet the changing needs of residents in the Montgomery County judicial system.
-In 1989 a fourth housing unit was built, adding a 50 bed male unit to the facility.
-The current residential capacity of the facility is 167.
+In 1989 a fourth housing unit was built, adding a 50-bed male unit to the facility.
+The current residential capacity of the facility is 143.

 In 1990, Pre-Release and Reentry Services (PRRS) developed the highly structured non-residential CART Program (Community Accountability, Reintegration, and Treatment).
 Eligible residents, through a graduated transitional release, were able to serve their sentences while residing in a staff-approved private residence in the community with the added support of intensive staff supervision, family involvement, counseling and the use of electronic monitoring equipment.
 In 2003, the CART Program was relocated to the PRC facility, and in 2005 the program was fully integrated into PRC operations thereby consolidating all Pre-Release and Reentry Services programs.
 The non-residential component is now described as home confinement.
-Home confinement has a non-residential capacity of 45, resulting in an overall Pre-Release and Reentry Services capacity of 212.